TOGUNOLUWATOBI/5g-Polar-Codes-Technology/Evaluation_Plan.md

 Impact of UE Mobility
 This task introduces a more complex channel model to investigate a real-world 5G scenario.
 * Goal: Analyze how user movement (Doppler shift) degrades the performance gains from list decoding.
-* Channel Model: 3GPP Tapped Delay Line (nrTDLChannel in MATLAB).
+* Channel Model: 3GPP Tapped Delay Line TDL-C (nrTDLChannel in MATLAB) with 300ns delay spread.
-* Fixed Setting: Set Eb/No to a fixed value (e.g., 4 dB).
+* Fixed Setting: Set Eb/No to 12 dB for TDL-C channel (compared to 4 dB for AWGN in Task 1).
+    * The 8 dB difference accounts for fading margin (~6-7 dB) and channel estimation loss (~1-2 dB).
+    * This represents comparable cell edge conditions: AWGN @ 4 dB achieves < 1% BLER, TDL-C @ 12 dB achieves ~10% BLER.
+    * Direct comparison demonstrates that multipath fading increases BLER by 10x even with 8 dB more signal power.
 * Performance Metric (Y-axis): Block Error Rate (BLER)
 * Changed Setting (X-axis): UE Speed (km/h), e.g., [3, 30, 60, 120].
 * Various Options (Lines on graph): Decoder List Size (L = [2, 4, 8, 16, 32]).
 * Deliverable: A plot of BLER vs. UE Speed, showing how performance degrades and if the benefit of L=8 over L=4 shrinks at high speeds.
+Comparison with Task 1 (AWGN) reveals the severe impact of realistic fading on polar code performance.